miftah704/node-artisan/README.md

 ## Usage

-To initialize Node Artisan in your project, run the following command:
+To initialize Node Artisan in your project, run:

 ```sh
 npx artisan init
 ```

+**Purpose:** This command enables you to use `node artisan` commands seamlessly by:

+1. Creating an `artisan.js` file in the root of your project.
+2. Automatically adding a `bin` entry for `artisan` in your `package.json`.

-After initializing, you can use Node Artisan with the following command:
+Once initialized, you can use Node Artisan commands as follows:

 ```sh
 node artisan <command> <name>
 ```

-For example, to generate a controller named `UserController`, run:
+For example, to generate a controller named `UserController`, use:

 ```sh
 node artisan make:controller UserController
 ```

-Alternatively, you can directly use:
+Alternatively, you can use:

 ```sh
 npx artisan make:<command> <name>